+Outstanding sound quality for a $50 headset

 Regardless, even with my audiophile complaints, HyperX delivers a strong budget-friendly experience for $50 USD.
 Luckily, these headphones are one of the strongest out there for ones of a similar price, and delivers a favorable experience for those looking to get quality over quantity from a company delivering quality gaming headsets.

 The last thing we need to discuss, however, is the mic.
 When using them, I’ve come to notice during post-stream or post-recording, that the mic seems to deliver a nasal-sounding quality to voices.
 Even those I know using this set of headphones.
 They even have a slightly annoying tendency to pick up background noises.
 Things such as a subtle box fan on low are quite easily picked up and cause a bit of static-like background noise.

 The Cloud Stinger headset also uses a 3.5mm jack instead of a USB.
-It can uses a single, which some laptops do, or you can use the separated headphones/mic ports with the headsets accompanying cable extension and splitter.
-An accessory that most companies require consumers to shell out another 20-30 to obtain (here’s looking at you Turtle Beach).
+It uses a single adapter that provides both audio and microphone input, if you do prefer this, just note that this adapter serves as both an extender as well as an adapter, so your cable length could quite possibly get a bit lengthy.
+While this is an accessory that most companies do require consumers to shell out another 20-30 to obtain (here’s looking at you Turtle Beach).
 Unfortunately, I did come across an additional hum or noise in the background when using a laptop over a desktop PC.
 Luckily, this isn’t common and shouldn’t be a problem for anyone unless you are using a low-quality motherboard.

 It’s Time to Wrap it Up